 How to avoid running out of money in retirement

-Local independent financial adviser, Steve Embrey of Pi financial looks at how people can avoid running out of money in retirement:
+Local independent financial adviser, Steve Embrey of LG Embrey Financial Planning looks at how people can avoid running out of money in retirement:

 Savers who start taking pension cash without getting advice are making potentially harmful decisions and could run out of money in retirement.